wcfrobert/fkit/doc/README.md

-`fkit.section.Section.add_bar_group(xo, yo, b, h, nx, ny, area, perimeter_only, fiber)` - Add a rectangular array of rebar.
+`fiberkit.section.Section.add_bar_group(xo, yo, b, h, nx, ny, area, perimeter_only, fiber)` - Add a rectangular array of rebar.
 This method modifies the `Section` object internally and does not return anything.

 * xo: float
   * x coordinate of bottom left corner